-Residential subdivisions must be designed in accordance with the Northern Rivers Local Government Development and Design Manual and include an allowance of 300 m2 impervious area on each proposed residential lot to account for the likely impervious area associated with future residential development on the lots in addition to other constructed impervious areas such as roads.
+Residential subdivisions must be designed in accordance with the Northern Rivers Local Government Development and Design Manual and provide an allowance of 300 m2 impervious area per residential lot.
 If this allowance is not representative of the proposed future residential development, the use of an alternative impervious area allowance should be discussed with Council.